lukaskai/coding-challenge/README.md

 * Allow user to enter the amount of USD investment.
 * Allow user to allocate the funds in percentages between 3 assets using sliders.
 Details:
   * Total percentage in sliders (sum of 3 sliders values) should always be 100%.
-  * User should be able to change allocations by sliding an asset slider.
-E.g. sliding DAI from 30% to 40% should end up in such change: (30% DAI, 30% USDC, 40% USDT) -> (40% DAI, 25% USDC, 35% USDT).
+  * User should be able to change allocations by sliding a single asset slider.
+E.g. sliding DAI from 30% to 40% should end up reducing the allocations to other asset(s) by 10%.
   * By default user's investment should be 100% in the first asset (DAI).
 * Show user's allocation for each asset.
 * Show blended interest rate and projected total earnings after one year.